Smollett developments leave some baffled, others outraged

-LOS ANGELES (AP) — New developments in the Jussie Smollett case are making the once cut-and-dry narrative around his reported attack a divisive topic on social media.
+But the outrage has now been replaced by surprise, doubt and bafflement as the singers, actors and politicians who came out in support of the “Empire” star struggle to digest the strange twists the case has taken.
+Some conservative pundits, meanwhile, have gleefully seized on the moment.

+The narrative that just a week ago seemed cut-and-dry has become messy and divisive — and it’s all playing out again on social media.

-Smollett, who is black and gay, said he was attacked last month by two masked men shouting racial and anti-gay slurs.
+Smollett, who is black and gay, said he was physically attacked last month by two masked men shouting racial and anti-gay slurs and “This is MAGA country!”— a reference to the Make America Great Again slogan used in President Donald Trump’s election campaign.
+Smollett said the attackers looped a rope around his neck before running away as he was out getting food at a Subway restaurant.

-Numerous celebrities immediately spoke out in support of the “Empire” actor.
-After published reports emerged saying that police believe Smollett may have staged the attack, they said they would reserve judgment until they had more information.

-Conservative pundits including Dinesh D’Souza and Tomi Lahren have seized on the doubts that have been raised.
-They criticized people for using social media after the attack to push a narrative that President Donald Trump’s supporters are racist and homophobic.

 Most Read Nation & World Stories